Vale Tudo: As a fighting style

-As Vale Tudo became more popular and common, some fighters started training especifically for Vale Tudo contests rather than fighting with purely one style, taking the most effective techniques from both striking and grappling martial arts and synthesized them for the ruleset of Vale Tudo, eventually billing "Vale Tudo" as its own standalone fighting style.
+As Vale Tudo became more popular and common, some fighters started training specifically for Vale Tudo contests rather than fighting with purely one style, taking the most effective techniques from both striking and grappling martial arts and synthesized them for the ruleset of Vale Tudo, eventually billing "Vale Tudo" as its own standalone fighting style.

 Marco Ruas is recognized to be one of the first to do so.
-He was a Muay Thai striker and equally skilled in Luta Livre submission grappling, even before the first UFC event he was a public proponent cross-training in multiple martial arts and training especialized for Vale Tudo.
+He was a Muay Thai striker and equally skilled in Luta Livre submission grappling; even before the first UFC event, he was a public proponent of cross-training in multiple martial arts and training specifically for Vale Tudo.
 Eventually he developed "Ruas Vale Tudo", which he advertised as a martial art.
 He and other fighters he coached—such as Pedro Rizzo and Renato Sobral—were billed as "Ruas Vale Tudo" fighters.

 The Chute Boxe Academy in Curitiba started as a Muay Thai gym expanded their program with BJJ and grappling training in 1991, and eventually branded themselves as a "Vale Tudo" gym.